Soncity2/rl-agents-comparison-diambra/README.md

 ## 📊 Results

 - Training logs and performance metrics are written to the `results/` folder.
 Evaluation statistics generated with `play_agent.py` are stored under `results_play/`.
-- Summarize Playing logs and performance metrics are written to summary_metrics.csv using results_visualization.py
+- Summarize Playing logs and performance metrics are written to `summary_metrics.csv` using `summarize_results.py`
+- Plots and Heatmaps are save in the `plots` directory in `results_play/`

 ---